 Do You Have Any Questions?

-Character Logo Design Explained
+Character Logo Design Explained with simple words

-Pixar Character: Bringing Life to the Brand with a character logo design
+Pixar Character.
+Bringing Life to the Brand with a character logo design

-For an example of an active character logo, just remember the Pixar lamp.
+For an example of an active character logo design, just remember the Pixar lamp.
 The Pixar lamp excellently represents its brand for several reasons.
 First, the connection between a light bulb and ideas is strong, showing that Pixar is an inventive company.
 Second, they have brought to life an otherwise common part of a home (which is a lot of what Pixar does onscreen).

 Most importantly, however, the Pixar lamp has its own mini storyline full of its own personality and playfulness.
 When you see the lamp, you remember how it accidentally squished the Pixar “I” and how it played with a ball.
 In thirty seconds or less, Pixar has given you a taste of what they can do with a story, and it is phenomenal.

-Android Logo: Creating Versatility
+Android Logo.
+Creating Versatility

-The designers took this logo a step further by making it an open-sourced logo, meaning that other designers could take the design and customize it.
+The designers took this character logo design a step further by making it an open-sourced logo, meaning that other designers could take the design and customize it.
 That is why if you research the Android logo, your search may pick up the little green robot transformed into Frankenstein, the Monopoly man, or R2-D2.
 The ingrained versatility of the logo in addition to the creator’s willingness to let others tinker with it has made it one of the most memorable designs.

-KFC Logo: Describing Who the Brand Is
+KFC Character Logo Design.
+Describing Who the Brand Is

 Sometimes it is not so much what a brand is as who it is.
-KFC could have used anything as its logo, but it decided to use the image of its founder, Colonel Harland Sanders.
+KFC could have used anything as its character logo design, but it decided to use the image of its founder, Colonel Harland Sanders.
 He began his restaurant in Kentucky and was the one who originally turned the company into a franchise.
 He would even dress up as the KFC Colonel on occasion for events.

 Are you just as central to your company as your products?
-For example, if two sisters run a business together, a character logo of two sisters is not a bad idea.
+For example, if two sisters run a business together, a character logo design of two sisters is not a bad idea.
 Creating a logo based from one of your defining characteristics has been a common way for sole proprietors to market their business for years.

-Tony the Tiger: Knowing Your Audience
+Tony the Tiger.
+Knowing Your Audience

 All you need is a picture of Tony the Tiger to know that we are talking about Frosted Flakes.
-Tony has been one of the most successful cereal mascots ever created, outlasting other brands and characters like Count Chocula and the Cookie Crisp Bandit even though he originated back in the 1950s.
+Tony has been one of the most successful cereal mascot logo designs ever created, outlasting other brands and characters like Count Chocula and the Cookie Crisp Bandit even though he originated back in the 1950s.
 Like most cereal mascots, Tony was created to endear children to himself and the cereal he is the face of.

-Marvel and DC Characters: Using Color Psychology
+Marvel and DC Characters.
+Using Color Psychology

-DC logos are equally enlightening in view of color psychology as well; the yellow background of Batman’s logo has to do with fear and depression, the reigning emotions of Gotham City, while the black bat lends itself to protection and menace.
+DC logos are equally enlightening in view of color psychology as well; the yellow background of Batman’s character logo design has to do with fear and depression, the reigning emotions of Gotham City, while the black bat lends itself to protection and menace.
 Think a character or mascot could be the right fit for your brand?
-The Logo Company is a leading logo design company rated highly by The Wall Street Journal, Entrepreneur, INC., and more, and we would be happy to help you find a logo you love.
-Our logo design packages come with unlimited revisions and redraws so that you get exactly what you need.
+See Comic character The Logo Company is a leading logo design company rated highly by The Wall Street Journal, Entrepreneur, INC., and more, and we would be happy to help you find a logo you love.
+Our character logo design packages come with unlimited revisions and redraws so that you get exactly what you need.
 Best of all, our packages start at just $199 and we will have your initial design choices ready for you to view in just 3 days.
+Order a mascot logo